-- Abou-Samra et al. (2011) Effect of different protein sources on satiation and short-term satiety when consumed as a starter.
-Nutr J 10: 139.
+- Effect of different protein sources on satiation and short-term satiety when consumed as a starter.
+Abou-Samra et al. Nutr J. 2011.10: 139.

-- Babault et al. (2015) Pea proteins oral supplementation promotes muscle thickness gains during resistance training: a double-blind, randomized, Placebo-controlled clinical trial vs. Whey protein.
-J Int Soc Sports Nutr 12:3.
+- Pea proteins oral supplementation promotes muscle thickness gains during resistance training: a double-blind, randomized, Placebo-controlled clinical trial vs. Whey protein.
+Babault et al. J Int Soc Sports Nutr.
+2015.12:3.

-- Lander et al. (2016) Vegetable protein intake is associated with lower gallbladder disease risk: findings from the women's health initiative prospective cohort.
-Prevent Med 88: 20-26.
+- Vegetable protein intake is associated with lower gallbladder disease risk: findings from the women's health initiative prospective cohort.
+Lander et al. Prevent Med.
+2016.
+88: 20-26.

-- Sellmeyer et al. (2001) A high ratio of dietary animal to vegetable protein increases the rate of bone loss and the risk of fracture in postmenopausal women.
-Am J Clin Nutr 73 (1): 118-122.
+- A high ratio of dietary animal to vegetable protein increases the rate of bone loss and the risk of fracture in postmenopausal women.
+Sellmeyer et al. Am J Clin Nutr.
+2001.
+73 (1): 118-122.

 1 serving (30 g) per day.
-Mix 30 g ( 1 measuring spoon) of powder with water, juice, smoothies or milk.
-You can also pea protein powder in meals and salads.
+Mix 30 g (1 measuring spoon) of powder with water, juice, smoothies or milk.
+You can also use the pea protein powder in meals.